rafisnaen/BagWarehouse_Prediction/README.md

 ---

 The code for methods is pure without helper calculation library ( Because of University AoL rule ).
 Only obligatory and sentimental library used.<br/>
-I got the 100/100 score for the report & code.
+I got 100/100 score for the report & code.